 Signs & Symptoms

-There may be a warning that the headache is about to start, beginning hours to minutes before the pain.
-The most common warning includes changes in vision, described as flashing lights or shimmering.
-It is difficult to see through these visual changes, which often start 10–15 minutes before the head pain, and can travel and expand in the visual fields as this stage progresses.
+Headache is the most common symptom associated with migraine, and severe, sharp, and often throbbing pain is usually felt on one side of the head.
+There may be aura prior to the headache, beginning hours to minutes before the pain.
+Aura often includes changes in vision, which may appear as flashing lights or shimmering.
+It may be difficult to see through these vision changes, which often start 10-15 minutes before the head pain.
 These vision changes usually stop when the headache starts.
-Some people notice a change in personality before the headache starts.
-They may be distractible, irritable, or otherwise feel like they are “not themselves” for several hours ahead of time.
+Some people notice a change in personality before their migraine headache.
+They may be distractible, irritable, or feel like they are “not themselves” for several hours before the migraine.

 Self-Care Guidelines

-During the attack:
+During the migraine:

-To prevent an attack:
+To prevent migraine attacks:

 Treatments

-Abortive treatment:
+Abortive medications

 Visit Urgency

-• If the headache persists more than several days.
+• Your headache lasts for several days.

-Last modified on October 6th, 2022 at 3:06 pm
+Last modified on October 7th, 2024 at 1:28 pm

 Not sure what to look for?